LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 _TODO_ check if these work

-In addition, the following files are included in the GitHub repository:
+In addition, the following files are included in the GitHub repository for generic weather data covering Canada or the United States, as well as specific data for Alberta, the Marcellus shale, and the Permian basin:

 - "weather_alberta.nc"
 - "weather_marcellus.nc"